The Chelan Rustlers Saddle Club . .

 Amenities

-The Saddle Club sits on 40-acres of beautiful central Washington land where members have easy access to miles of nearby riding trails and other scenic areas to venture out on horseback that are just a short drive from the club.
+The Saddle Club sits on 40-acres of beautiful central Washington land where members can find easy access to miles of nearby riding trails and other scenic locations that are just a short drive from the club.

 Shared amenities include: